-This section contains resources created by the Ministry, PHOs and other organisations to assist GPs introducing a patient portal.
+This page contains resources created by the Ministry, PHOs and other organisations to assist GPs introducing a patient portal.

 On this page:

 - Patient portal videos

 - Implementation guides

 - Top tips for implementing a patient portal